saffre-rumma/www/stories/views.rst

   developers should work and get paid like *artists*.

 - We believe in `Free software
-  <https://en.wikipedia.org/wiki/Free_software>`__ and refuse to turn
+  <https://en.wikipedia.org/wiki/Free_software>`__ and refuse to use
-  our spiritual work into private property.
+  our spiritual work as private property.

+Our strategy is to grow in a **gentle, organic and sustainable** way.
+We grow because *Lino* grows, not because *we* want to be big.
+Besides engaging people ourselves, we also provide free **mentoring** and encourage independent actors to learn Lino and use it to make their own money.

 Our whole business model, incuding sales, development and maintenance is based on these choices.
 Lino solutions work best in the context of